canmogol/pg-mm-replica/README.md

 select * from event;
 ```

 Also, you can stop one of the masters and continue to insert events on the other master.
-The stopped master will replicate the new entries when the it is started again.
+The stopped master will replicate the new entries when it's started again.

 ```
 # stop the second master